Laminate Flooring Costs Explained

 Let's break this down a little:

-The cost of laminate flooring is around £5 – £15 per square metre.
+The cost of laminate flooring is around £5 to £15 per square metre.
 Laminate flooring prices will vary depending on the type of laminate material you want to install — with hickory and elm laminate being the more expensive options.

 The average laminate flooring labour cost in the UK is around £150 per day.
 Most experienced laminate flooring installers can complete an average-sized job in about a day.
-Excluding materials, this puts the cost to fit laminate flooring at between £10 – £12 per square metre.
+Excluding materials, this puts the cost to fit laminate flooring at between £10 to £12 per square metre.

 But what else impacts laminate flooring installation costs?